Quenary/tugtainer/readme.md

 - ### Groups

   Every check/update process performed by a group of containers.
 It's not some fancy term, but just that some containers will be grouped together.
 For now, this only applies to the valid compose projects.
-Containers with the same 'com.docker.compose.project' label will be grouped and processed together.
+Containers with the same _'com.docker.compose.project'_ and _'com.docker.compose.project.config_files'_ label will be grouped and processed together.
 Otherwise, there will be a group of one container.
 In future, i plan to add custom dependency label or an UI setting to link containers together (even if they are not in the same project).

 - ### Actual process